bywhite/cen-iac-imm-dev-pod1-mods/imm-pod-servers-vmw-merger-mod/README-merger.md

 # Creating servers in Intersight using Terraform Cloud for Business

 This module uses the "intersight_bulk_mo_cloner" to derive Server profiles by cloning the server template
+# Primary Problem - you can't run the Merge against existing objects that are associated with a template
-# Primary problem with merger - Won't remove actual server profiles created, but will remove references in State
+# Other problem with merger
-    This means if you create 2, then change to 1, then try to go back to 2 ...
-It will error out w/ duplicate object exists All servers created by cloner must be manually deleted to be removed (Maybe a good thing), could result in State Errors.
+    - If you create 2, then change to 1, then try to go back to 2 ...
+It will error w/ duplicate object exists
-    Once the error has been created, deleting the conflicting server.profile is the easiest way to resolve.
+    - Server profiles sometimes lose their template instantiated properties when adjusting counts
-# Primary Advantage of Merger is:
+#  Advantage of Merger is:
-    The derived server.profile's have all Policies associated, as in Profile Template and has Identities assigned
+    The derived server.profile's have all Policies associated, as in Profile Template and has Identities assigned Works correctly the first time - does not work subsequently when adjusting server count +/- Removing server.profile in code removes them in Intersight - unlike clone which does not. (still based on initial server profiles)

-Module Example Location:
+Module Location:
 https://github.com/bywhite/cen-iac-imm-dev-pod1-mods/imm-pod-servers-vmw-cloner-mod

+Error - duplicate (already exists error when re-running apply - should have no error)

-Error: error occurred while creating BulkMoCloner: 409 Conflict Response from endpoint: {
+│ Error: error occurred while updating ServerProfile: 403 Forbidden Response from endpoint: {"code":"InvalidRequest","message":"Cannot edit a server profile attached to a profile template","messageId":"gershwin_cannot_edit_derived_sp","messageParams":{},"traceId":"bcCQH1ZBnz3aMCVv0ix-iz9oULJyRwwkdwan3UkYL0xztvj2Z6aOpw=="}
-│   "Responses": [
-│     {
-│       "ObjectType": "bulk.RestResult",
-│       "ClassId": "bulk.RestResult",
-│       "Status": 409,
-│       "Body": "{\"code\":\"ValidationConflict\",\"message\":\"Cannot create or modify the object.
-A managed object with the same identifying criteria already exists.\",\"messageId\":\"barcelona_request_uniqueness_constraint_validation_conflict\",\"messageParams\":{},\"traceId\":\"wFJA-QgmYnwMWxDjFNy1mNfvO9mSDFyGVCKQ3waPKBwi0tmHCoOrtQ==\"}"
-│     }
-│   ],
-│   "Sources": [
-│     {
-│       "ClassId": "",
-│       "Moid": "639f44ec77696e2d31207bc7",
-│       "ObjectType": "server.ProfileTemplate"
-│     }
-│   ],
+│
-│   "Targets": [
+│   with module.server_template_vmw_merger.intersight_server_profile.server_profile_list[1],
+│   on .terraform/modules/server_template_vmw_merger/imm-pod-servers-vmw-merger-mod/server-profiles.tf line 84, in resource "intersight_server_profile" "server_profile_list":
-│     {
+│   84: resource "intersight_server_profile" "server_profile_list" {
-│       "ClassId": "",
-│       "Moid": "",
-│       "Name": "ofl-dev-pod1-vmw-cloner-server-2",
-│       "ObjectType": "server.Profile"
-│     }
-│   ]
-│ }
+│